 In contrast to this reactive yet trust-building approach, there is the possibility of implementing tagging by setting up regulations that only allow the provisioning of resources if accurate tags are set.
 This guarantees that no untagged resource is spun up while simultaneously also increasing data quality.
 However, it also installs guardrails for developers and might cause them to feel less agile or, even worse, micro-managed.

 So, how to best set up and manage effective tagging policies?
 Well, as is so often the answer, it depends on a company’s culture and needs.

 To implement effective tag governance, it is important to assess how capable an organization is of providing clear policies to any developer using a cloud resource.
 Assuming that this can be achieved, it is necessary to find ways to effectively monitor untagged resources (e.g. by account or department) and identify the owner responsible for them.
-This means that a cloud inventory, such as that offered by LeanIX Cloud Intelligence, which automatically detects and lists all cloud resources, their dependencies and the assigned owners, can simplify the process.
+This means that a cloud inventory that automatically detects and lists all cloud resources, their dependencies and the assigned owners, can simplify the process.

 As a rule of thumb, when it comes to cloud operations, automating as much as possible is key.
 Hence, we recommend using automation to provision resources.
 Wherever possible and feasible, implement tagging requirements into the automation in use.
 For example,

 if IaC is already in use, embed tagging to templates for development and make it part of a pull request review to ensure that all tags are set.
 This mechanism comes very handily as you set the tagging for your service once and it will appear automatically on all resources that you provision thereafter using this particular template.